mdeweerd/mdeweerd/README.md

 You may want to checkout [my gists](https://gist.github.com/mdeweerd).
-If you're on Home Assistant you can find a [configuration for "Terminal & SSH"](https://gist.github.com/mdeweerd/07918a6a1300fa64f0faf08c7e2a1dd1) that helps you reinstall python modules accross restarts, setup `screen` to maintain you SSH session, and also get a colorfull prompt and status line.
+If you're on Home Assistant you can find a [configuration for "Terminal & SSH"](https://gist.github.com/mdeweerd/07918a6a1300fa64f0faf08c7e2a1dd1) that helps you reinstall python modules across restarts, setup `screen` to maintain you SSH session, and also get a colorful prompt and status line.

 ## Donate